michael105/codepage_converter/README.md

 mac_centraleurope
 iso8859_15
 utf8
-cstring
 </pre>

 cpe4002a is a special codepage, I'm using with st.

-cstring converts the input to the notation, used in c strings. ( "\x84\xef .. " )
-No previous conversion of the input, extended ascii and chars < ascii 32 are converted to \xnn notation, linebreaks (\n \x0a) aren't modified.
+The option -c converts the input to the notation, used in c strings. ( "\x84\xef .. " ) No previous conversion of the input, extended ascii and chars < ascii 32 are converted to \xnn notation, linebreaks (\n \x0a) aren't modified.